 Please note that Yahoo/AOL/Verizon are more likely to put your emails in their spam boxes or delay delivery with no reason given.
 They have their own way of doing things and it's a dance at best to get them to allow emails to the inbox on a consistent basis.
-This is true for other smaller email providers as well.
+Other smaller email providers have this issue with them as well.
 Email delivery is a constant battle because of people who want to use other's services for no good.

 Other than that, please keep reading: